 Making these traditional Purim cookies in a vegan rendition is not much of a stretch—Earth Balance comes to the rescue.
 I like to make them with at least two, or even three types of jam for variety and color.

 When the season for cold meals arrives, this easy grain salad can be served with a simple combination of chickpeas or black beans and tomatoes drizzled with olive oil, balsamic vinegar, and fresh herbs.
-If you can get fresh corn yet, great, and if not, steamed broccoli or green beans work well, too.
+Add some steamed broccoli or green beans to the meal for a finishing touch.